Zephyr-Queueing/.github/profile/README.md

 # Zeyphr

-Our research applies a fast and efficient weight rebalancing algorithm ("Zephyr") to an asynchronous weighted priority queue to mitigate workload starvation caused by bursty traffic patterns.
+Zephyr applies a fast and efficient weight rebalancing algorithm ("Zephyr") to an asynchronous weighted priority queue to mitigate workload starvation caused by bursty traffic patterns.

 Experimentation is completed on CloudLab, in which worker instances are distributed across both threads and machines to mimic a datacenter environment.